docafavarato/login/README.md

 # Login

 ## About
-> A basic login system made with PyQt5 e SQL
+> A basic login system made with PyQt5 and SQL.

 ## Functions
-> Sign up of the users in a SQL database
+> Can register the users in a SQL database

 > Password recover system